Broadening Research Achievement in Neurosciences (BRAiN) for a Diverse Workforce

 Program Description

-Neuroscience is an area of exceptional strength at UCI with the very first neuroscience department in the world founded here in 1965.
-The BRAiN program leverages this unique environment to increase the pool of UCI undergraduates and community college students from diverse backgrounds underrepresented in biomedical neuroscience research to enter and excel in Ph.D. programs in the neurosciences and to become independent investigators and faculty role models for young underrepresented students.
+Neuroscience is an area of exceptional strength at UC Irvine with the very first neuroscience department in the world founded here in 1965.
+The BRAiN program leverages this unique environment to increase the pool of UC Irvine undergraduates and community college students in biomedical neuroscience research to enter and excel in Ph.D. programs in the neurosciences and to become independent investigators and faculty role models for young underrepresented students.
 BRAiN participants spend two years being mentored and conducting research continuously.
 During their sophomore year, participants join the MSP training laboratory, which prepares them for conducting faculty-mentored research in UCI’s neuroscience laboratories.
 Participants also engage in advanced coursework in neuroscience, scientific writing and training in the responsible conduct of research.

 Sponsored by NIH-NINDS R25NS112136